keba2993/CSCI-2270-Project-miniGit/readme.txt

 the user will be unable to perform any option until after they have initialized the system with their name and email.
 THis must first be completed before the miniGit system is fully ready.

-desribe class struct - and filesystem**
-    The class miniGit is comprised of a constructor, descructor, the functions listed below, and the private data members currentCommit - pointer to current commit node, name - name of user, and email - user's email.
+    The class miniGit is comprised of a constructor, descructor, the functions listed below, and the private data members currentCommit - pointer to current commit node, name - name of user, email - user's email, and mostRecent - pointer to the most recent commit made.
 The constructor simply creates the .minigit directory in the local directory using the filesystem library.
 The descructor frees all memory associated with the DLL and SLL by visiting the previous nodes from the current commit and deleting each file node in their SLL, and then the next pointer is used to visit the DLL nodes after current commit and delete their SLL nodes.
 The remove_all function of filesystem library is also used to delete all files in the .minigit directory.

     The struct used for the DLL is commitNode which has a commitNum, a head pointer to point to the SLL associated wiht the commit, and next and previous pointers to other commit nodes.
-The struct for the SLL is fileNode which has a fileName, fileVersion - name of version file, versionNum, and a next pointer.
+The struct for the SLL is fileNode which has a fileName, fileVersion - name of version file, versionNum, removed - whether the node is a part of commit list, and a next pointer.

 ====== Functionality ======